Sanjay Kumar |

 Muslims, the largest minority of India, have never been driven to feel so unwanted in this country.
 Four years of the Modi regime has put the whole community under siege.
 The Kathua rape and murder of a nomadic girl is not just a local event but part of a larger project of the Hindu nationalist government to undermine the existence of Muslims in India.
 It is the face of a violent Hindu majority that the BJP government in Delhi has been promoting ever since Modi has assumed office in 2014.

 Sanjay Kumar is a New Delhi based journalist covering national and international politics with special focus on South Asia.
 He has been associated with ANI TV, the German public broadcaster, ARD First German TV, The Diplomat, Express Tribune and Dawn and has appeared on TV in Pakistan.
-He has extensively traveled in different conflict zones in the region, with Afghanistan being his special area of interest.
+He has extensively travelled in different conflict zones in the region, with Afghanistan being his special area of interest.
+The views expressed in this article are author’s own and do not necessarily reflect the editorial policy of Global Village Space.